HL7/davinci-pcde/input/pagecontent/spec.md

 When interpreting information shared in a coverage transfer document, it is often helpful to understand the source and history of the information being shared.
 This also allows the receiving payer to better reconcile the shared information with data shared from other sources.
 For this reason, resources shared as 'supporting' information SHOULD be accompanied by Provenance instances complying with the [PDex Provenance profile]({{site.data.fhir.ver.pdex}}/StructureDefinition-pdex-provenance.html) as additional 'supporting information' entries.

 ##### Other Documentation
 These sections allow conveying information that is not directly related to a current active therapy but which may be relevant to allowing the new payer to provide appropriate care.
 For example, conveying that a patient has had a double-mastectomy in the past.
-That may not be related to 'active therapy', but would still be relevant in terms of the new payer knowing not to send reminders for mamogram treatments.
+That may not be related to 'active therapy', but would still be relevant in terms of the new payer knowing not to send reminders for mammogram treatments.

 The expectation is that the original payer may have this kind of information available and **SHOULD** send it where it could be relevant to ongoing care activities; however, there is not a requirement to send information unless it is associated with active treatment.